The Fermat-Torricelli Problem and Weiszfeld's Algorithm in the Light of Convex Analysis

 {\bf Abstract.} In the early 17th century, Pierre de Fermat proposed the following problem: given three points in the plane, find a point such that the sum of its Euclidean distances to the three given points is minimal.
 This problem was solved by Evangelista Torricelli and was named the {\em Fermat-Torricelli problem}.
 A more general version of the Fermat-Torricelli problem asks for a point that minimizes the sum of the distances to a finite number of given points in $\Bbb R^n$.
 This is one of the main problems in location science.
-In this paper, we revisit the Fermat-Torricelli problem from both theoretical and numerical viewpoints using some ingredients of of convex analysis and optimization.
+In this paper we revisit the Fermat-Torricelli problem from both theoretical and numerical viewpoints using some ingredients of convex analysis and optimization.\\[1ex] {\bf Key words.} Fermat-Torricelli problem; Weiszfeld's algorithm; Convex analysis.\\[1ex] {\bf AMS subject classifications.} 49J52, 49J53, 90C31